I have a pan of comfort food for you today in the form of this healthy Broccoli Rice Casserole.

 • Butter.
 This healthy broccoli casserole with rice does need some richness, so I added just enough butter to do the job without weighing it down with excess fat.

 • Milk.
-I used skim milk as the liquid base for our creamy sauce, but you can use any milk you have on hand.
+You can use any milk you have on hand.

 • Dijon Mustard.
 A subtle addition that makes the cheesy flavors pop.

 • Cheddar Cheese.
 Once you try this recipe (or Instant Pot Mac and Cheese) with freshly grated cheese, you’ll swear off Velveeta broccoli rice casserole.
 I prefer sharp cheddar cheese.
-Not only does it melt like a dream, it is more fully flavored than mild cheddar too.
-That means a lesser amount goes a long way.
-Same great taste, fewer calories.
+Not only does it melt like a dream, it is more fully flavored than mild cheddar.

 • Panko + Parmesan Cheese.
 Is it actually a casserole without the topping?
 I think not.
 I like the larger-sized Panko breadcrumbs here because they make the topping especially crunchy (just like on my favorite Pineapple Casserole).